Rundle College Jr/Sr High School

 The Rundle College junior and senior high program is part of Rundle College Society, an independent, co-ed, day school in Calgary, Alberta.
 The junior and senior high program is for students in Grade 7 to 12.
 Rundle also offers the Rundle College primary and elementary school program on the same campus.
+Rundle College was ranked the fifth best secondary school in Alberta in 2024, based on academic parameters.
 Rundle College Society is also includes Rundle Academy, a school for students with learning disabilities in Grades 4 to 12, and Rundle Studio, an online school for students in Grades 7-11.

 Athletics

 Rundle offers teams for the following sports: